 I added a plain white T shirt from Old Navy and a black sequin cardigan that I also made, to finish off the look.

-I really enjoyed the challenge of making my own resin buttons.
+Such a fun challenge of making my own resin buttons.
 It’s a really cool feeling to create a garment that is almost 100% handmade.
-I will definitely be making more resin buttons in the future.
-I can’t wait to experiment with it more.
+I will definitely be making more resin buttons in the future and experimenting with it more.

 We hope you all have a happy and love filled Valentine’s Day!
 See you next time.